Skip to main content

 lk room participants remove <PARTICIPANT_ID>

-To mute a particular Track from a Participant, you must first get the TrackSid using the GetParticipant API, then call the MutePublishedTrack API:
+To mute or unmute a specific participant track, you must first get the TrackSid using the GetParticipant API.
+You can then call the MutePublishedTrack API with the track SID.

 res, err := roomClient.MutePublishedTrack(context.Background(), &livekit.MuteRoomTrackRequest{